 Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

-Zinedine Zidane has announced his departure from Real Madrid after failing to win a trophy in the 2020-21 season.
-Despite this, Zidane has been the most successful manager in Madrid’s recent history, winning three Champions Leagues, two La Liga titles and six other trophies.
+Zinedine Zidane was the most successful manager in Real Madrid‘s recent history, winning three Champions Leagues, two La Liga titles and six other trophies – but his record in the transfer market was decidedly mixed.

-His success has been based upon a core of stalwarts like Sergio Ramos, Luka Modric and Toni Kroos, with Madrid’s recent record in the transfer market best described as mixed.
+His success has been based upon a core of stalwarts like Sergio Ramos, Luka Modric and Toni Kroos, rather than any great aptitude in the transfer market, and Madrid’s recruitment under his successor, Carlo Ancelotti, has been markedly more efficient.

-We’ve ranked all 12 players Zidane signed during his two spells in charge of Real Madrid.
+We’ve ranked all 12 players Zidane signed during his two spells in charge of Real Madrid from worst to best.

 12. Luka Jovic